Perspective | I own a Texas business. I believe in vaccines — but not mandates anymore.

 And for the first time, I saw this issue through his eyes.
 What if the government or my boss were trying to force me to do something that I was terrified of doing?
 It wouldn’t matter whether that fear was justified or supported by scientific evidence — after all, being scared of spiders or heights or flying isn’t rational or evidence-backed either, right?
 When you’re scared, you’re scared.
 And you usually can’t logic or shame someone out of feeling scared.
 Trying to strong-arm them into doing the thing they’re scared of?
 That will just make them dig their heels in deeper.

 I understand why the prospect of patiently waiting while the skeptics come around isn’t ideal.
 There’s a pandemic.
 Hospitals are full, people are dying, and we need to solve this ASAP.
 And I completely understand how infuriating it is when it feels like someone is endangering the health and safety of your loved ones.
-Some of my closest family members are ER doctors in Tarrant County, Tex., one of the most vaccine-resistant counties in the country.
+Some of my closest family members are emergency room doctors in Tarrant County, Tex., one of the most vaccine-resistant counties in the country.
 Every day since this nightmare began, they have put their lives — not to mention the lives of their young children, elderly parents, and beloved partners — at risk to fight this pandemic.
-For at least the last six months, they have been treating almost exclusively unvaccinated people — many of whom are, let’s just say, less than gracious in the face of my family’s sacrifices.
+For at least the past six months, they have been treating almost exclusively unvaccinated people — many of whom are, let’s just say, less than gracious in the face of my family’s sacrifices.

 These people who aren’t willing to do their part in this battle are perfectly willing to put my loved ones’ lives at even greater risk.
 So of course I’m furious at them.
 And that fury makes the idea of vaccine mandates very tempting.